erland-beam/erland/README.md

 > ⚠️ You are currently viewing main branch ⚠️

 For client implementation, take a look at [erland.ts](https://github.com/erland-beam/erland.ts).
 We already use it for our UI.

 ## Languages

-We currently support Erlang (26), Elixir (1.14) and Gleam (0.29).
+We currently support Erlang, Elixir and Gleam.

 ## Installation